Installation¶

 - Password: admin

-Stop NEBULA¶
+Stopping NEBULA¶

 To stop NEBULA, you can use the following command line:

-python app/main.py --stop
+(nebula-dfl) user@host:~$ python app/main.py --stop

-Be careful, this command will stop all the containers related to NEBULA: frontend, controller, and nodes.
+Be careful!
+This command will stop all the containers related to NEBULA: Frontend, Controller, and Nodes.

 If any of the following errors appear, take a look at the docker logs of the nebula-frontend container:

-docker logs nebula-frontend
+user@host:~$ docker logs user_nebula-frontend

 Network nebula_X Error failed to create network nebula_X: Error response from daemon: Pool overlaps with other one on this address space